 Dr. Greimann earned his Doctorate of Veterinary Medicine from The University of Minnesota.
 Dr. Greimann is retired from practice, but he is often still out and about at the clinic, lending us a hand!
 Dr. Greimann loves getting out on the ranches.
 He does herd health inspections and helps us behind the scenes to prepare for our busiest cattle seasons.
 He is married to the human physician, Dr. Greimann.
 They have golden retrievers, “Petunia” and “Ginger,” as well as a number of cats and retired horses.

-Dr. Neal earned her Doctorate of Veterinary Medicine from the University of Washington in 2014.
-She earned her undergraduate degree from The University of Montana -Bozeman.
+Dr. Neal earned her Doctorate of Veterinary Medicine from Washington State University -Pullman in 2014.
+She earned her bachelor’s degree from Montana State University -Bozeman.
 Dr. Neal was raised on a ranch in Dillon, MT, where her family raised cattle and bred Morgans.
 Dr. Neal has a special interest in large animal reproduction techniques.
 Dr. Neal also enjoys small animal.
 She has a passion for surgery and for working up complex internal medicine cases.
 Dr. Neal is married to a local ag teacher who also ranches.
 They play a large role on the family’s pure bred Angus operation.
-Dr. Neal and her husband welcomed a beautiful baby girl in July!
-Her name is Bridey.
+Dr. Neal and her husband have two children, Bridey and Hawkins.
 They have a cow dog named “Maize” and a borgi named “Mick”.

 Candy started working for us after a career in managing the billing for a human hospital.
 She has always had an interest in animals, having been involved in a ranching operation for the past 20 years.
 Candy loves the large animals side of the practice.
 She especially likes to check out the large animal surgeries happening at the clinic.
 Candy is married to a rancher.
 They have two grown children and an assortment of dogs -Phillip, Ali, Katie, and Bubbles, who stay home and help with the cows.
 She also has horses -Roany, Dollar, Charlie, Pickles, and Cliff.

 Deb has been in the animal health industry for 43 years.
 She has been managing The Vet Barn for the last 20 years.
 She hand selects the products that we sell there, and has extensive knowledge of those products.
 Deb completed her technician training in 1972 from the Medical Institute of Minnesota.
 She has a special interest in herd health and equine health.
 Deb is married to Dr. Rick Maage.
-They have some of the nicest mules you could ever meet -Ida, and Gracie.
-They also keep a few horses on hand just to maintain diversity: a Norwegian Fjord named Einor and a roping horse named Woodrow.
-Deb and Rick share their home with a borgi “Bug” and a terrier named “Spencer.”
+They have some of the nicest mules you could ever meet – Virgil, Ida, and Gracie.
+Just to maintain diversity in their herd, they also keep a Norwegian Fjord around named Einor.
+Deb and Rick share their home with a cows dog named “Whiskey Twist” and a terrier named “Spencer.”

 Diane groomed dogs and cats professionally for over 20 years before committing to her current role as a technician at our clinic.
 She is experienced with large animals, having spent most of her life on the ranch.
 Diane enjoys nursing animals and helping them recover from illness.
 She loves to learn and has a special interest in anesthesia and animal behavior.
 Diane’s husband cowboys for the Padlock ranch.
 They have grown children and lots of grandchildren.
 They have a feisty cow dog pup named “Hoot”, and a handful of barn cats who work hard at keeping the mice out of yard.